addUsername/Social-app/README.md

 # Social-app
 More Spring boot-Vue in a social like app with Security and multimedia Content

+## Done
+- Backend project structure.
+- Sign up and sign in.
+- JWT with Authorities, encoded password.
+- JPA persistence entities Client and Rol.
+- DTO object JwtDTO, Message, User, newUser.
+- Postman test environment.

 ## TODO
-- Set requeriments, identify dependencies for both
+- ~~Set requeriments, identify dependencies for both~~
 - Create both projects structure
-- Integrate JWT
+- ~~Integrate JWT~~
 - Secure Cookies thing
-- Build login module
+- ~~/Login and /new endpoint~~
+- Create entities (frame, files, etc.. )
+- Design RestController(s) (DTO objects, response, router and roles)
+- Implements friendship thing by userRepo.findByUsername("/{Jackson}").isFriend(username);
+- Go deeper on Postman

 ## Then
-- Complete entity classes and RestController for Spring
+- ~~Complete entity classes and RestController for Spring~~
 - Complete Router for Vue
 - Write home and derivated components
-- Design test interface set up for both
+- Design test interface set up for both (reading about)
-- Test api with Postman and save jsons (Deloy static front)
+- Test api with Postman and save jsons (Deploy static front) (reading about)
 - Test static and dinamic(real Spring connection) for login in selenium
 - See how to doc

 ## One day..
-- Multimedia thing
+- Multimedia thing (working on)
 - Router
 - Make it pretty
 - More tests, maybe automate things